CheickPaul/CheickPaul/README.md

 Here are the certifications I’m currently working on as part of my learning path.
 You can follow my progress in the dedicated repositories linked on my profile.

+*Tip: Clicking a repository below opens its homepage, which includes a **“Quick access”** section.
+There you’ll find links to **all certificates** and their detailed folders (modules, notes, progress).*

 [Finance & Python Learning Portfolio](https://github.com/CheickPaul/Finance-Python-Learning-Portfolio)
 - **Financial Markets** — Yale University   ✅
 - **Executive Programme in Algorithmic Trading (EPAT)** — QuantInsti